-- C. Allowable land uses and permit requirements in residential districts. -Table 5-2 (Allowed Uses and Permit Requirements for Coastal Residential Districts) lists the land uses allowed in the residential zoning districts within the Coastal Zone, in compliance with Section 2220.62.040 (Allowable Land Uses and Permit Requirements). - D. Development standards for residential districts. -Proposed development and new land uses, as defined in Article VHIChapter 20.130 (Coastal Zoning Code Definitions), shall be consistent with the land use definitions in_Article VHIChapter 20.130 (Coastal Zoning Code Definitions), and shall comply with the provisions of Chapters 2220.32 (Standards for Specific Land Uses) as applicable (Standards for Specific Land Uses) and all other applicable provisions of this ArticleTitle.
+- C. Allowable land uses and permit requirements in residential districts.
+Table 5-2 (Allowed Uses and Permit Requirements for Coastal Residential Districts) lists the land uses allowed in the residential zoning districts within the Coastal Zone, in compliance with Section 22.62.040 (Allowable Land Uses and Permit Requirements). - D. Development standards for residential districts.
+Proposed development and new land uses, as defined in Article VIII, shall be consistent with the land use definitions in Article VIII, and shall comply with the provisions of Chapters 22.32 as applicable (Standards for Specific Land Uses) and all other applicable provisions of this Article.